 - Your connection will not be like the periodic, positive interactions people have with the children they sponsor in child sponsorship programs.
 Be prepared for more regular interactions and communications which will cover the gambit of inspiring and rejoicing to sorrow and concern.
 The stories and ongoing suffering of your connection, combined with an inability to help or make improvements for them in most of their major needs, will add a burden to your lives along with the blessings that will come as well.

 - Your connection may not speak English very well.
-In fact they may speak very little English and may also be relying on online tools such as Google Translate to convert what they type in their own language into English for you.
+In fact they may speak very little English and may also be relying on online tools such as Google Translate to convert what they type into English for you.
 When interacting, this sometimes requires great patience and slowness to judge.
-For instance, while chatting the simple message, "Are you there, answer me" may come across as very abrupt or demanding when in reality they have simply meant to ask, "Are you still there?"
-Remember too that sometimes when we think we have communicated very clearly, what we have said might be misunderstood - again especially by someone who is not a native English speaker.
+For instance, while chatting the simple message, "Are you there, answer me" may come across as very abrupt or demanding when in reality they simply meant to ask, "Are you still there?"
+Remember too that sometimes when we think we have communicated very clearly, we might be misunderstood - again especially by someone who is not a native English speaker.

 - Don't be discouraged if you don't hear from your connection for a few days.
-They likely live a number of time zones away from the one you live in and you simply may keep missing connecting with them.
+It may be an issue of time zones, or power outages, or lack of data.
 Also, just as we have good days and bad days, your connection does too.
-They may also be busy, under the weather, or perhaps overwhelmed by what is going on in their lives.
+They may also be busy, unwell, or perhaps overwhelmed by what is going on in their lives.
 You can still drop them a note to say you are praying for them.